-Mures and Riminu Valcea, and Roma rights organizations have documented segregated classes in Alexandria, Zimnicea, Gaboltov, Oradea, and elsewhere.111
+twenty-four students are Roma.108 Similar situations were witnessed in Targu Mureş109 and Riminu Valcea110, and Roma rights organizations have documented segregated classes in Alexandria, Zimnicea, Gaboltov, Oradea, and elsewhere.111

 One reason Roma children are placed in separate classes is because the parents of non-Roma children do not want their children in the same classes with Roma children.
 In some cases the non-Roma parents are racist; in other cases they believe the Roma children are dirty or have diseases.
-In other cases, the parents of non-Roma children do not want their children "mixing with a group that has historically been poor students."114 Non-Roma parents are able to pressure schools into forming segregated classes by threatening to send their children to other schools.
+In other cases, the parents of non-Roma children do not want their children mixing with a group that has historically been poor students.
+Non-Roma parents are able to pressure schools into forming segregated classes by threatening to send their children to other schools.
 This threat carries weight because few mixed schools desire a larger proportion of Roma.
 In some cases, a substantial number of non-Roma parents have made good on such threats:

 We are losing children every year, because their parents don't want to let them study together with Roma.
 Only this year we lost 38 non-Roma pupils in the first grade who, although they live in the neighborhood and were registered by our teachers, prefer to enroll in other schools.
+115

-In sum, school principals believe that "we have to consider the preferences of the Inon-Romal parents.
-Otherwise they go to other schools."116
+In sum, school principals believe that "we have to consider the preferences of the [non-Roma] parents.
+Otherwise they go to other schools."
+116

 Another reason Roma are put in separate classes is the registration policy followed by Romanian schools.
-Parents are required to register their children some months prior to the start of the academic term.
-Classes are formed as the children are registered: first class "A" is formed, then "B", and so on.118 Roma parents, some of whom do not know of the registration policy, and some of whom are seasonal migrant workers, often fail to register their children
+Parents are required to register their children some months prior to the start of the academic term.117 Classes are formed as the children are